carmelosantana/admin-bar-queries/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MySQL queries and seconds spent rendering page added to your admin bar.
+MySQL queries and load time added to your admin bar.

 == Description ==

-Adds total MySQL queries and the time (in seconds) spent rendering page output to your admin bar.
+Adds total MySQL queries and time (in seconds) spent rendering page output to your admin bar.
 If installed on a multi-site installation, output is restricted to super admins.

 == Installation ==